algorand/pyteal/docs/control_structures.rst

 If :code:`test-expr` is always evaluated and must be typed :code:`TealType.uint64`.
 If :code:`test-expr` results in a value greater than `0`, the program continues.
-Otherwise, the program immediately exits an indicates that it encountered an error.
+Otherwise, the program immediately exits and indicates that it encountered an error.

 Example: